Scaling Group Dynamics with Intelligent Routing

 Phase C • Active Experience

-Transit-Pivot: The connections between stops are interactive.
-One tap switches between walking and public transit.
-Arrival times update for the entire group in the background, without restarting navigation.
-The route doesn't collapse.
-The group keeps moving.
+Transit-Pivot: One tap switches between walking and transit.
+Arrival times update for the whole group.
+The route doesn't restart.

 Phase D • Achievement & Memory